fredrikp999/fredrikp999.github.io/_posts/2023-01-06-Github actions.markdown

 ---

 # Introduction
 Github offers integrated CICD pipeline called github actions.
 This is free up to 2000 execution hours/month.
+See [GitHub Actions](https://docs.github.com/en/actions)

 # Basics
 ## Environment
-* Pipelines are always executed in a VM.
-The VM flavor can be defined e.g. to ubuntu
+* Workflows/Pipelines are always executed in a VM.
+The VM flavor can be defined to ubuntu-linux/mac/pc
-* One VM is used for a full pipeline
-* Each task within the pipeline is executed as separate jobs using docker
+* Each job within the pipeline is executed as separate jobs in it's own freshly installed VM -  or using docker in a VM

 ## Definitions
 For more details, see [Understanding GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions)
-### Workflow
+### Workflows
 * The pipeline, executing one or more jobs
 * Defined in .github/workflows at the root of the repository.
 Triggered by an event / manually / by REST API
+* You can share actions and reusable workflows within your organization, without publishing them publicly

 ### Events
 * An activity which triggers a workflow run
 * Only events connected to the repository is supported (pull request, commit pushed etc.)

 ### Jobs
-* One or more steps used a workflow
+* One or more steps used within a workflow
 * All steps in a job is executed on the same runner
 * Data can be shared between steps in a job as sharing same runner
 * Dependencies between jobs can be defined if needed